nkueng/quadtree-compression/README.md

 # quadtree-compression
 This repository contains the result of a coding assignment completed for UBC's CPSC 221 course.

-The original assignment required us to write the code for a quadtree compression algorithm as described [here](https://www.ugrad.cs.ubc.ca/~cs221/2018W2/mps/p3/).
+The original assignment required us to write the code for a quadtree compression algorithm as described [here](https://www.ugrad.cs.ubc.ca/~cs221/2018W2/mps/p3/) (alternatively check out the `html` file in the repo).
 The basic idea is to render areas of lower frequencies as constant blocks and thereby compress a given image:

 <img src="./images/stanleySquare.png" width="300"> <img src="./images/prelim-stanley.05.png" width="300">